 The website was designed for parents of young people 14 to 18 years of age who live with a developmental disability.
 Siblings, extended families and friends will find this information extremely helpful as well.
 The purpose is to give contact information, some tips, resources and practical information to assist with the transition away from the school system and into life as an adult.

-Planning early helps to create options that will reflect the needs of your family and your child.
+Our best advice is to begin early.
+Starting earlier than what one may think helps to create tailor made options that will reflect the lifestyle essentials of both your family and your child.
 Planning also involves thinking creatively so that you can build on the skills, interests and strengths of your child to develop natural connections in your community.